Britain is home to a variety of native cattle breeds, and during any countryside walk, it is very likely that you will pass a field of cows grazing.

-Here is a list of 10 of Britain’s most common cattle breeds and how to identify them:
+Here is our guide to Britain’s most common cattle breeds and how to identify them.

 Male English longhorns can weigh up to 1000kgs, Getty